lacinoire/master-thesis/tool/readme.md

     -a, --action ACTION              Either run an extraction for a example set ('analyze') or run the whole evaluation of it ('evaluate')
-    -t, --technique TECHNIQUE        The technique used for creating the extraction program (pbe, ir, keyword, random) -e, --example-set EXAMPLE_SET    The filename of the example set to use -p, --path PATH                  The path to the file to be analyzed -s, --selection SELECTION        The example sequence selection technique to use for evaluation (chronological, random, manual (= like defined in file))
+    -t, --technique TECHNIQUE        The technique used for creating the extraction program (pbe, ir, keyword, random) -e, --example-set EXAMPLE_SET    The filename of the example set to use -p, --path PATH                  The path to the file to be analyzed, relative to the 'tool/samples' folder -s, --selection SELECTION        The example sequence selection technique to use for evaluation (chronological, random, manual (= like defined in file))
     -l, --learning-step-count COUNT  How many steps with increasing example set size to do during evaluation -c, --test-count COUNT           How many test files to evaluate the generated program in each learning step of the evaluation